GerardoRodriguezB/RAG-Research-Assistant-PDF-QA-with-Local-LLMs/README.md

 ## Folder with the PDF Files

-In the following scheme it is shown a tree of folders.
-Create a folder named `papers` and put the PDF files inside.
+Create a folder named papers and place your PDF files inside.
+The following directory tree shows the expected project structure:

 ```
 root_directory/
-├── papers/
+├── papers/                # Folder with your PDF files
-├── vector_db/
+├── vector_db/             # Folder where embeddings and indexes will be stored
-│   RAG_load.ipynb
+│   RAG_load.ipynb         # Script to process PDFs and build the vector DB
-│   RAG_assistant.ipynb
+│   RAG_assistant.ipynb    # Script to query the assistant
 ```

 ## Usage

-Run the file `RAG_load.ipynb` to process the PDF files the first time, and then every time you wantr to use the assistant use `RAG-assistant.ipynb`.
+Run the file `RAG_load.ipynb` to process the PDF files the first time, and then every time you want to use the assistant use `RAG-assistant.ipynb`.